Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

-By optimizing the first-order Lyapunov term, MaxWeight prioritizes queues with larger backlogs.
-The finite-time upper bound on the total queue length under MaxWeight, within the model class $\mathcal{M}(C^2, B^2)$, is given below.
+By optimizing the first-order Lyapunov drift specified in~\eqref{equ:f_drift+quadratic}, MaxWeight gives priority to queues with larger backlogs.
+The finite-time upper bound on the total queue length under MaxWeight, within the model class $\mathcal{M}^ {\rho}(B,C_{\mathrm{a}}, C_{\mathrm{d}})$, is given below.